 Sycamore, 132 Sunset Avenue

-Our first Treasured Tree for 2009 belongs to Eugene and Marie Corcoran, located in their front yard at 92 Pease Avenue in Verona.
+The first Treasured Tree for 2009 belongs to Eugene and Marie Corcoran, located in their front yard at 92 Pease Avenue in Verona.
 The tree is a White Oak, approximately 125 years old and 80 feet height.

-Pictured from left, Marykate Dougherty, AJ Farro, Tom Dougherty, Verona Mayor Teena Schwartz, Brian Farro, Owen Dougherty, homeowners Eugene Corcoran and Marie Corcoran, Brian Dougherty, Colleen Dougherty, Deputy Mayor Frank Sapienza and Jerry Shimonaski, Verona Environmental Commission Chairman.
+Pictured from left, Marykate Dougherty, AJ Farro, Tom Dougherty, Verona former Mayor Teena Schwartz, Brian Farro, Owen Dougherty, homeowners Eugene Corcoran and Marie Corcoran, Brian Dougherty, Colleen Dougherty, Deputy Mayor Frank Sapienza and Jerry Shimonaski, former Verona Environmental Commission Chairman.

 Photos courtesy of Gloria Machnowski